-Stream A job seekers tend to have a higher employment rate, as they are the most 'job ready', with almost 60 per cent employed three months after participating in jobactive.
+Stream A job seekers tend to have a higher employment rate, as they are the most 'job ready', with 59.1 per cent employed three months after participating in jobactive.

-Stream C has a lower employment rate, with just over a quarter of job seekers employed three months after participation in jobactive.
+Stream C has a lower employment rate, with 27.2 per cent of job seekers employed three months after participation in jobactive.